Overview

 Accessibility

 The visitor centre itself is fully accessible, with level entrances, wheelchair‑friendly restrooms and an audio‑visual room.
-The bridge and the original 99 steps are historic structures and are not wheelchair‑compatible; however, an alternative ramped path runs alongside the bridge for those who cannot use the steps.
+The historic bridge and original 99 steps are not wheelchair‑compatible, but an alternative ramped path runs alongside the bridge for those who cannot use the steps.
 Staff at the information desk can provide assistance and suggest the best viewing platforms for limited mobility.

 Facilities